jacekturek/fuzyecon/2_budget_field.md

 The *Z(Vp,I)-optimal* shopping cart is a Vector within the budget
 > for which any other cart is worse (perf. rel is in other part).

-Can looking for the Z(p,I) prefered shopping cart be modeled with fuzzy negation?:
+Can looking for the Z(p,I) prefered shopping cart be modeled with fuzzy negation?
+Here's a model:

 > charts_budg_field <- c(2,2,8)
 >